 You’ll find beaches everywhere, but you’ll want to check out the sand dunes and alligator ponds of St Andrews State Park.
 Perhaps you’ll want to board a boat for scuba diving or snorkeling, dolphin cruises, deep-sea fishing, or just a run over to Shell Island.

 Another city that holds a pivotal place in the American independence chapter is Philadelphia or Philly.
 But the city will mesmerize the kids equally as the history buffs.
-The city boasts of having the first zoo of America, the Philadelphia zoo.
+The city boasts of having the first zoo in America, the Philadelphia Zoo.

 Please touch museum, a hit among the small kids has some amazing role play exhibits to tinker their imagination into space.

 Philadelphia is the best place to delve into American history.
 Be it the iconic Liberty Bell or learn about the U.S. Constitution at the National Constitution Center, the creation of the American flag at Betsy Ross House, or interactive exhibits at the Museum of American Revolution.

 Don’t worry there is a lot of fun stuff for the kids to indulge in.
 Logan Square, Franklin Square, Penn’s Landing are some of the places where kids can have fun in open.